BIG-SA/BASH-Intro-2018/index.md

 The workshop will be run in a weekly series of 2 hour sessions, with sessions for each campus as below

-### Medical School (AHMS)
+### North Terrace Campus

-All sessions will be held in AHMS Level 8 Room 8052a/8052b
+All sessions will be held in The Braggs, Room 450

 | Date | Time | Main Topics |
 | ---------- |---------- | ---------- |